i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 This is only sent if an ack request block was received.
 Multiple acks may be present to ack multiple messages.

+Not allowed in NS or NSR.
+Only included in Existing Session mnessages.

 .. raw:: html